HomeCompaniesSorcerer

 Sorcerer

-Maxmillion McLaughlin, CTO
+Maxmillion McLaughlin, Founder/CTO

 CTO of Sorcerer.
 Previously founding engineer at aerospace startup Urban Sky where I developed the world’s first stratospheric ballooning systems for ultra high-resolution imaging and real-time wildfire tracking.
 All things industrial and aerospace hardware for the last decade.